 Chapter 9: Jake Mosby

 This chapter begins with the introduction of someone who would be important to the Rocket Boys.
-An assistant engineer, Jake Mosby, whose father is wealthy and own a considerable amount of company that owns the mine.
+An assistant engineer, Jake Mosby, whose father is wealthy and owns a considerable amount of the company that owns the mine.
 He appears at first to be a bad influence.
 He flew planes in the war and now spends his time with alcohol and women.

 The story continues with the Rocket Boys finishing their cape and putting up notices of their launches.
 This brings out Jake, but also a few other people including a small town newspaper reporter.